Is there any thing whereof it may be said,

 Quote Freeman Dyson).
 40 Don't you think it's true

-That this implies design?"
+That this implies design?""Well, yes and no,"

 Said the Philosopher.
 "Yes, I could go